ballerina-guides/integration-tutorials/content-based-message-routing/README.md

 function initializeHttpClient(string url) returns http:Client|error => new (url);
 ```
-The argument passed to the `new` expression is the URL of the backend service.
+> **Note:** The argument passed to the `new` expression is the URL of the backend service.
+>

-> **Note:** Here, a separate function is used to initialize the clients to aid with testing.
-Alternatively, the `new` expression can be used to initialize the clients.
+> Here, a separate function is used to initialize the clients to aid with testing.
+Alternatively, the `new` expression can be used directly to initialize the clients.
+>
 > ```ballerina
 > final http:Client grandoaksEP = new ("http://localhost:9090/grandoaks/categories");
 > final http:Client clemencyEP = new ("http://localhost:9090/clemency/categories");
 > final http:Client pinevalleyEP = new ("http://localhost:9090/pinevalley/categories");
 >```

-5. Define records corresponding to the request payload and response payloads.
+5. Define records corresponding to the request payload and response payload.

 ```ballerina
 type Patient record {|